 Freewriting to get the words out

 The most effective way to strengthen your writing, of course, is to write.
-Essays might not be your passion, understandably, but writing encompasses a broad range of genres, from journals and letters to narratives and poetry.
+Essays might not be your passion (understandably), but writing encompasses a broad range of genres, from journals and letters to narratives and poetry.
 To become a better writer, writing to get the words out of your brain is a fine process.
 Just write for the sake of writing, for your eyes only.
 Freewriting can help improve your skills and boost your mood.
-If you are having a tough day, take a moment to express your feeling through ink on paper—ranting helps you develop emotions in your writing.
-The more effectively you can access your own pathos, the stronger you commentaries and essays will be in general.
+If you are having a tough day, take a moment to express your feelings through ink on paper—ranting helps you develop emotions in your writing.
+The more effectively you can access your own pathos, the stronger your commentaries and essays will be in general.

 Studying with friends